Danny4927/MakroCalculatorPWA/README.md

-# MacroCalculatorPwa
+# Macro Calculator PWA

+Calculates the calories and macro nutrition facts for you!

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19 and is using Angular Material.

 ## Development server